Auckland is the perfect mix of city sophistication and a stunning natural playground.

 Auckland is known for its cosmopolitan nature and the diverse food options are reflective of that.
 Auckland is home to world-class food producers.
 For those that are passionate about fresh, seasonal ingredients, Auckland is sensational – embark on a tour with The Big Foodie, Foodcraft(opens in new window) or Bush and Beach and get to know Auckland gastronomy.

 Have you ever watched the sunset and had a BBQ on Rangitoto island?
 Auckland’s most iconic island, Rangitoto is a dormant volcanic cone that sits just off the coast from the central city.
-Take a short ferry from the city to walk to the summit for spectacular views, or glide across the harbour via paddle power on a sunset kayak tour(opens in new window).
+Take a short ferry from downtown Auckland to walk to the summit for spectacular views, or glide across the harbour via paddle power on a sunset kayak tour.